ncoghlan/misc/notes/pep_ideas/core_packaging_api.rst

 .. _issue tracker: https://bitbucket.org/ncoghlan/misc/issues?status=new&status=open

-As of February 2013, the Python packaging ecosystem is currently in a rather confusing state.
+As of March 2013, the Python packaging ecosystem is currently in a rather confusing state.
 If you're starting a new Python project, should you use the ``distutils`` system in the standard library to publish your software?
 Or should you use ``setuptools``?
 If you decide to use ``setuptools``, should